 One of the largest and most commonly traded currency crosses on the forex market is the British pound sterling to the United States dollar.
 Often referred to as the "cable," in reference to the transatlantic telegraph wires connecting London and New York, GBP/USD represents nearly 15% of the total daily volume of transactions on the forex.
 With such a formidable volume, GBP/USD is a definitive major pairing and also a benchmark by which exchange rate valuations are measured globally.

 Similarities between the two nations' economies are numerous and striking in nature.
 Both rank among the global elite as defined by GDP purchasing power parity, with the U.S. coming in third globally, and the U.K. rounding out the top ten.
-Both countries have large labor forces and rely heavily upon the service sector of their respective economies to generate the bulk of annual GDP.
+Both countries have large labour forces and rely heavily upon the service sector of their respective economies to generate the bulk of annual GDP.

 Dating back to 1800, the GBP/USD exchange rate has been a staple of the world's foreign exchange marketplace.
 From the years 1800 to 1900, the exchange rate, as reported by governmental sources, traded in a range of £1=US$9.97 (1864) to £1=US$3.62 (1812)..
 The fluctuations in the exchange rate from this period carry a special significance.
 At the time, the United States was a fledgling nation and still under the influence of both British political and economic capital.
 The ability of the U.S. to survive without British intervention was very much in question, and it was not until the dawn of the 20th century that the U.S. gained acceptance as an independent economic power.